-Partition of property means redistribution or adjustment of pre-existing rights, among co-owners/ coparceners, resulting in a division of lands or other properties jointly held by them, into different lots or portions and delivery thereof to the respective allottees.
-The effect of such division by way of Partition is that the joint ownership is ended, and the individual shares vest in them in severalty.
+Partition of property means redistribution or adjustment of pre-existing rights, among co-owners/coparceners, resulting in a division of lands or other properties jointly held by them, into different lots or portions and delivery thereof to the respective allottees.
+The effect of such division by way of Partition is that the joint ownership is ended and the respective shares vest in them in severalty.

 Generally following issues are involved in partition:

 Any or all of the co-owners can file a partition suit.
 The co-owners can be legal heirs also if it is a family property.
-Anyone having a share in the property which is intended to be partitioned can file the suit.
+Anyone having a share in the property which is intended to be partitioned can file the suitProcess of Filing

-The partition suit is a civil suit, and the filing process is the same as that of a civil lawsuit.
+Partition suit is a civil suit, and the process of filing is the same as that of a civil lawsuit.

-Any person with a current or future interest in the property may bring the action for Partition.
-It includes existing co-owners (joint tenants, tenants in common, etc.) as well as people with a future interest (remaindermen to life estates.)
+Any person with an existing or future interest in the property may bring the action for partition.
+This includes existing co-owners (joint tenants; tenants in common, etc.) as well as people with a future interest (remainder men to life estates.)